MicrosoftDocs/bot-docs/articles/includes/az-cli/create-identity-multi-tenant.md

 For Azure CLI 2.39.0 or later, use the following commands to create your app registration and set its password.
 On success, these commands generate JSON output.

-1. Use the `az ad app create` command to create an Azure Active Directory app registration.
+1. Use the `az ad app create` command to create an Entra ID app registration.
    This command generates an app ID that you'll need in later steps.

    ```azurecli